MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-1-1-internet.md

 - MET150
 - MOE150
 ms.assetid: 5762c3ca-1de2-4999-bfe5-4c5e25a8957e
-description: "Learn to verify your domain and set up DNS records for email, Skype for Business Online, and other services at 1&1 IONOS for Microsoft."
+description: "Learn to verify your domain and set up DNS records for email, Skype for Business Online, and other services at IONOS for Microsoft."
 ---

-# Connect your DNS records at IONOS by 1&1 to Microsoft 365
+# Connect your DNS records at IONOS to Microsoft 365

  **[Check the Domains FAQ](../setup/domains-faq.yml)** if you don't find what you're looking for.

-If IONOS by 1&1 is your DNS hosting provider, follow the steps in this article to verify your domain and set up DNS records for email, Skype for Business Online, and so on.
+If IONOS is your DNS hosting provider, follow the steps in this article to verify your domain and set up DNS records for email, Skype for Business Online, and so on.

 ## Before you begin